msoedov/agentic_security/Readme.md

 ## Documentation

-For more detailed information on how to use Langalf, including advanced features and customization options, please refer to the official documentation.
+For more detailed information on how to use Agentic Security, including advanced features and customization options, please refer to the official documentation.

 ## Roadmap and Future Goals